 - Reasonably believed that he/she was in “imminent danger” of suffering bodily injury

 - Reasonably believed that the immediate use of force was necessary to defend against that reasonable fear of imminent peril

 - Used no more force than was reasonably necessary to defend against that danger

-- The presence of imminent danger
+- Questioning whether there was the presence of imminent danger

 - Capital murder: As the most serious of charges under the state’s murder law, the punishment is either the death penalty (via lethal injection or the gas chamber) or imprisonment for life without the possibility of parole (LWOP).